How does this affect you?

 This article is geared towards anyone with an interest in business and best practices to carry yourself as a professional.
 I won’t make the leap and say that you should get all your business advice from me, but perhaps someone who’s helped build and develop some-teen businesses since the mid-80s could lend some solid advice.

-If you read my article a few weeks ago about reaching out in your field, you’ll remember I talked about a businessman based here in Japan named Terrie Lloyd.
+I’ve recently had the pleasure of meeting a businessman based here in Japan named Terrie Lloyd.
 In the process of talking with him, he offered to answer a few quick questions of mine regarding being open and how it can affect your business.

 This article will be short and sweet.
 No flub answers, just straight to the point.
 Here’s what he had to say: